 Department of Occupational Science & Occupational Therapy Indigenous Student Scholarship

 Created in 2017 by way of donations from Faculty and Staff in the Department, matched by the estate of Mary King.
-This scholarship will be awarded to up to two incoming MScOT students who have self-identified as Indigenous on their ORPAS application form.
+This scholarship will be awarded to incoming MScOT students who have self-identified as Indigenous on their ORPAS application form.

 Shirley A. Ward Admission Scholarship in Occupational Therapy